virtual-biohackathons/covid-19-bh20/CODE_OF_CONDUCT.md

+# Code of Condct for the Covid-19-BH20 Event

 As a community we welcome everyone, and encourage a friendly and positive environment.

 This code of conduct outlines our expectations for participants within the